Song For Europe

 (Series 5)

-- It'll Be Alright On The Night
+- It'll Be All Right On The Night

-- Jesus of Nazareth
+- Jesus Of Nazareth

 - The Krypton Factor

-- Last of the Summer Wine
+- Last Of The Summer Wine

 (Series 4)

-- The Little and Large Tellyshow
+- The Little And Large Tellyshow

 - The Liver Birds